open-contracting/standard/docs/guidance/publish/change_history.md

 ### Implementation

-The supplier has started the construction work, and the procuring entity makes the first payment against the contract using their finance system, which shares a common contract identifier with the contract register.
+The supplier has started the construction work, and the procuring entity makes the first payment against the contract using their finance system, which shares a common contract identifier with the procurement system used to publish the earlier stages of the contracting process.

 An OCDS release is published from the finance system using the 'implementation' tag, with details of the payment provided in the `contracts.implementation.transactions` section.

-Since the previous releases from the contract register share a common `ocid` with the release from the finance system, it’s possible to update the OCDS record for the contracting process with the new information from the finance system.
+Since the previous releases from the procurement system share a common `ocid` with the release from the finance system, it’s possible to update the OCDS record for the contracting process with the new information from the finance system.

 <div class="example hint" markdown=1>